DimovDev/microblog-task/README.md

 4. Open in your browser http://localhost:3000/

-5. Enjoy the blog.To see admin panel you login first with user:admin@example.com pass:password
+5. Enjoy the blog.To see admin panel you must login first with user:admin@example.com pass:password

 ## License